DataDog/integrations-core/tomcat/README.md

 _Available for Agent versions >6.0_

-1. Tomcat uses by default the `log4j` logger.
-To activate the logging into a file and customize the log format edit the `log4j.properties` file in the `$CATALINA_BASE/lib` directory as follows:
+1. To submit logs to Datadog, Tomcat uses the `log4j` logger.
+For versions of Tomcat before 8.0, `log4j` is configured by default.
+For Tomcat 8.0 and after, you must configure Tomcat to use `log4j` by following the [Apache Tomcat documentation][15].
+In the first step of those instructions, edit the `log4j.properties` file in the `$CATALINA_BASE/lib` directory as follows:

    ```conf
      log4j.rootLogger = INFO, CATALINA